Reading these scores

 Skips are scope, not failure.
 A skipped test is the target's own feature-probe declining to run because it doesn't implement that operation at all.
 That's kept out of the score and reported separately.
 A fail means the operation is there and behaves differently from real DynamoDB, and that counts.
 They mean opposite things, so don't fold skips into a pass rate.

-There are three tiers - Core, Complete and Strict - and one total hides too much.
-"100% Core, 95% Complete, 80% Strict" tells you far more than "92%".
-If a user only needs everyday CRUD, the Core score is the one that matters; if they assert on error behaviour in CI, Strict is where a gap bites.
+There are three tiers - Core, Complete and Strict - and one figure over the whole suite hides too much.
+A target diverging 8% overall might be right about every Core operation and wrong about a fifth of Strict, or the reverse, and those are different problems.
+Each tier carries divergence and coverage on the same terms as the headline: lower is better for every divergence figure, and higher is better for every coverage one.
+If a user only needs everyday CRUD, the Core figure is the one that matters; if they assert on error behaviour in CI, Strict is where a gap bites.
 Read the tier that maps to what they actually do.

-DynamoDB sits at the top of every table at a flat 100%.
-That's the baseline, not a competitor that happened to win: it's the thing everything else is measured against, so it's 100% by definition.
+DynamoDB sits at the top of every table at 0.0% divergence over full coverage, and wears no letter.
+That's the baseline, not a competitor that happened to win: it's the thing everything else is measured against, so it agrees with itself by definition, and grading it would seat the yardstick in a band an engine had to earn its way into.

 What the numbers don't tell you

-A score is tied to a target version, tested on a date, against DynamoDB's behaviour in eu-west-2 on that date.
-DynamoDB is neither identical across regions nor fixed over time, so a figure here means conformance to a named region on a named date, nothing wider.
+A score is tied to a target version, tested on a date, against DynamoDB's behaviour on that date.
+DynamoDB is neither identical across regions nor fixed over time, so the suite scores each target against every region it can reach and headlines its best-matching one; a figure here means conformance to real DynamoDB as it behaved across the regions on a named date, nothing wider.
 Both sides move.
+The regional ground truth page has the detail.

 And it's behaviour only.
 The suite says nothing about performance, scalability, durability, cost, or operational fit.
-A target can match DynamoDB's behaviour perfectly and still be the wrong tool for a job, or the right one despite a lower score.
+A target can match DynamoDB's behaviour perfectly and still be the wrong tool for a job, or the right one despite a worse figure here.
 The methodology has the full limitations.

 Comparing on a capability